 Fully Online Part-Time Programs

-Fully online, part-time programs allow students to complete all coursework online.
+Fully online, part-time PhD and doctoral programs allow students to complete all coursework online.
 Compared to a full-time course load of three classes per academic term, part-time students take between one to two courses per term which can be an attractive option if you are a working professional or have a demanding personal schedule.
 Despite being fully online, part-time programs can take approximately six years to complete and may require in-person residencies or dissertation presentations.

 Hybrid Full-Time Programs